 Each Christmas, John DePass anticipates the arrival of that holiday card from his grandparents.
 A few years back, they gave up on trying to figure out what to buy DePass, a 17-year-old senior at Annapolis High School in Annapolis, Md., and instead started giving him money.
 While DePass was just as eager for their generosity this Christmas, he regarded their $100 gift with a new kind of appreciation – one informed by financial responsibility.
 “In previous years, I would use this money to buy things like clothes and iTunes cards.
 But this year I have a different agenda and a different objective,” notes DePass.
 “Right now, it’s all about financing college next fall.”

 Looking back and planning for the future.
 We all do this around the holidays and as the calendar flips to a new year – reflections, resolutions, aspirations.
 Hannukah, Christmas and even Boxing Day are also money-intensive celebrations, and therefore are significant in shaping our views about finances.
 Like DePass, many high school seniors are gaining a new respect for their money as they become more financially independent.
-Knowledge@Wharton High School asked several students to reflect on their greatest financial lessons of 2013 and to consider some of their financial goals for the new year.
+Knowledge@Wharton High School asked several students to reflect on their greatest financial lessons from the past year and to consider some of their financial goals for the new year.

 Practicing Money Management

-DePass’s new monetary priorities are part of a personal financial journey that began in the summer of 2013.
+DePass’s new monetary priorities are part of a personal financial journey that began last summer.
 He was leaving home for the first time to attend a summer program in Philadelphia and – at the suggestion of his parents – opened a checking account at the local bank.
 “I’ve had a savings account for a long time, but this is my first checking account,” says DePass, who had to co-sign with his parents on the account because he is under 18.
 “I wanted to have my own debit card, write checks and get into the practice of managing my own money online.”

 A debit card forces users to limit their spending to what they have in their account.
 Although the debit card is a big draw for teens who open bank accounts, it is also one of the easiest ways to make a financial misstep.
 DePass watches his spending closely, taking note of certain nuances, like the fact that the restaurant tip he leaves on his debit card is not deducted immediately from his account.
 “It has been such a great learning experience and also frustrating at times.
 I don’t know everything, so I am constantly asking questions.
 I have a good relationship with the financial advisor at my bank.
 It was really important to be exposed to this before I go to college.”